 Shrouded in mystery – and, according to Greek mythology, a resting place for the legendary Hercules – this part natural, part man-made cave is now a major tourist draw.
 Used as a brothel and even a concert venue, this impressive space is not a touristic site.
 There is a nominal fee to enter and once your eyes grow accustomed to the relative darkness inside, they are drawn to a dramatic opening at the far side that looks like Africa when seen from the sea, and affords marvellous views out to the Atlantic.

 It is believed that this cave is connected to St Michael’s cave in Gibraltar by a series of corridors that tunnel underneath the Strait of Gibraltar.
-Maybe we should organise a TOMA tour to walk them one day!
+Maybe we should organise a TOMA walking holiday to walk them one day!

 Just a stone’s throw from the hustle and bustle of the city of Tangier, this peninsula of peace and tranquility offers much in the way of rest and relaxation.
 Affording superb views over the dramatic coastline, the area offers acres and acres of public parkland to which the locals retreat to enjoy the cooler temperatures and share their picnics in the pine forests.